ricardomaia/javascript-fast-track/README.md

  - Prettier - Code formatter (Prettier)
  - Bracket Pair Colorizer 2 (CoenraadS)
  - DotENV (mikestead)

+That's all for now.
+Close Visual Studio Code.

 Let's see how is our list...